tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

   }
   ```

 * The top-level dictionary item can be accessed by calling the dictionary and specifying the key.
-Individual elements in the value collection can be accessed by specifying the key of the nested dict.
+Individual elements in the value collection can be accessed by specifying the key of the nested dictionary.

   ```python
   # Dictionary of Dicts